-None of the members of the Executive Board held any option positions on Julius Baer Group Ltd. shares as at year-end 2020 and 2019.
+None of the members of the Executive Board held any option positions on Julius Baer Group Ltd. shares as at year-end 2021 and 2020.

-Share ownership guidelines for the members of the Board of Directors and the members of the Executive Board were introduced with effect from 2014.
+Share ownership requirements (SOR) for the members of the Executive Board were introduced in 2014 and revised in 2021.